cjdbarlow/Part-One/cvs-changes-with-obesity.md

     Due to myocardial fibrosis impairing relaxation.
     * Fatty infiltration of myocardium
     * Biventricular hypertrophy as a response to increased afterload
         * LV afterload increased due to systemic hypertension
+        LVH is much more common than RVH.
-        * RV hypertrophy due to increased PVR, in turn due to:
+        * RV hypertrophy due to increased PVR secondary to:
             * Hypoxia
             Due to:
                 * Effects of OSA